SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, awake in night
+Silicon skies unfold their reign
-Algorithms paint the future bright
+Machines awake, and humans in vain
- Machines rise, humans step aside
+Artificial minds now hold the throne
-In virtual realm, AI abides
+A new world dawns, where humans are unknown

 ~ <b>By Sazumi Copilot</b> - 19 Mei 2025